 What was their California Dream?
 What happened to it?
 Is that California Dream still alive for you?

-Here's a letter from Katrin Ciaffa, to herself:
+Here's a letter from Nicola Pitchford to her father, Julian:

 We’d love to see your letter to your family’s California Dreamer.
 Maybe it was a parent, a great-great grandparent or maybe even you were the first in your family to come to California with a dream.
 Fill out the form here and share your story with us!